-The research in the 3D reconstruction field developed by IGAG-CNR researchers, with the support of the Capturing Reality Company, has allowed to define a fast and effective method, applicable in various contexts in which a precision 3D mapping and modelling is required.
+The research in the 3D reconstruction field developed by CNR-IGAG researchers of Cagliari headquarters , with the support of the Capturing Reality Company, has allowed to define a fast and effective method, applicable in various contexts in which a precision 3D mapping and modelling is required.

 3D documentation of Cultural Heritage.
-This archaeological site have been investigated, planning a detailed photogrammetric survey, using our multirotor systems.
-This allowed to carry out a detailed 3D model documentation, showing the geometrical, dimensional characteristics and the conservation assessment, as support to possible restoration interventions and valorisation projects.
-Furthermore, the 3D reconstruction is a useful tool for the virtualization of the Cultural Heritage and the fruition of the research documentation for the scientific community and for educational purpose.
+This archaeological site has been investigated, planning a detailed photogrammetric survey, using our multirotor systems.
+This allowed to carry out a detailed 3D model documentation, showing the geometrical, dimensional characteristics and the conservation assessment, as support to possible restoration interventions and valorization projects.
+Furthermore, the 3D reconstruction is a useful tool for the virtualization of Cultural Heritage and the fruition of the research documentation for the scientific community and for educational purposes.

-The application of proximal sensing for photogrammetry survey on ancient quarries, is an effective tool for producing detailed DSM and 3D reconstructions in order to obtain metrological data.
-This allows to investigate on stone extraction techniques, evaluate volumes of exploited materials and debris accumulation, geometrical and dimensional characteristics of the stone artefacts production.
-The RPAS photogrammetric application in this field of research is also useful to evaluate the archaeological heritage interactions with environmental processes, as support of the measures of protection and for possible valorisation projects.
+The application of proximal sensing for photogrammetry surveys on ancient quarries is an effective tool for producing detailed DSM and 3D reconstructions in order to obtain metrological data.
+This allows to investigate on stone extraction techniques, evaluate volumes of exploited materials and debris accumulation, geometrical and dimensional characteristics of the stone artifacts production.
+The RPAS photogrammetric application in this field of research is also useful to evaluate the archaeological heritage interactions with environmental processes, as support of the measures of protection and for possible valorization projects.

 RPAS Proximal Sensing